geological-survey-of-queensland/gsq-metadata-extraction/README.md

 ## Aim

-Aim is to utilise machine learning (ML) to generate, train and improve a model (Nerual Network) to process filepaths and extract labled metadata such as project date-time, dimensionality, projetc name and/or other meta data that may or may not be part of the path.
+Aim is to utilise machine learning (ML) to extract and generate metadata from the existing files by creating, training and improving a model (Nerual Network) to process currently existing files and the filestructures to extract labled metadata such as project date-time, dimensionality, projetc name and/or other metadata.

 ## Subprojects

 - Filepath metadata extraction: extract different metadata from the file path of each file.
 (Current)
 - Document metadata extraction: extract different metadata from coduments such as pdf reports.
 - Hierarchical analysis and metadata sharing: copy metadata to related files based on hierachicl structure.

 ## Abbrviations